MarkCarson777/gardens-and-plants-livecode/README.txt

 26. We can now select multiple tags at once

+** Use Tom Select to improve UI**

-27. Improve UI (user interface) by installing some javascript packages
+27. Improve UI (user interface) by installing some JavaScript packages

 yarn add tom-select

-Then launch the webpack server
+Then launch the Webpack server

 yarn build --watch

-28. Create a stimulus controller to handle the javascript package
+28. Create a stimulus controller to handle the JavaScript package

 rails g stimulus tom_select